evglela/PP-FCC-TechDoc-VoynichManuscript/README.md

 # PP-FCC-TechDoc-VoynichManuscript
+FreeCodeCamp Responsive Web Design Certification
-FreeCodeCamp technical documentation page to Voynich manuscript
+- Technical documentation page in a style of Voynich manuscript